plone/plone.restapi/docs/source/users.rst

    :language: http

-And this one as an user withou the proper rights:
+And this one as an user without the proper rights:

 ..  http:example:: curl httpie python-requests
     :request: _json/users_unauthorized.req